0BAB1/python_to_fpga_course/readme.md

 # Python AI to FPGA : Course Material

-This repo contains all the course's examples and slides (do not use outside the course, conform to french law intellectual property).
+This repo contains all the course's material form my teaching activities (do not use outside the course, conform to french law intellectual property).

 Lectures given at : [IDEC](https://www.idec.or.kr/) & [Sungkyunkwan University](https://www.skku.edu/eng/index.do).

+> [!NOTE]
+> This course is 9 hours long and this repo is meant for teaching eveything people need to know to deploy end-to-end solutions.
+> It was not meant to be done alone.
+Attending the lectures is indeed far more efficient but students can reach out to me if needed.

 # Lectures